vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 By default, like that code that we learned, effects run after every render.
 But not always is what we want.

 - Sometimes the synchronizing is not always instant.
-For example, you wont to reconnect to the chat server on every keystroke.
+For example, you do not want to reconnect to the chat server on every keystroke.

-- Somestimes, we want that some animation should happen only in the first render, for the first time.
+- Sometimes, we want that some animation should happen only in the first render, for the first time.

-An example to demonstrate the issue, with a few `console.log` and a input that updates the parent component's state.
+An example to demonstrate the issue, with a few `console.log` and an input that updates the parent component's state.

 ```js
 import { useState, useRef, useEffect } from 'react'